colinabarry/game480-obsidian/3. Machination/Tasks/Quests.md

 - [ ] **Human blood** -
 	- [ ] #🗝️ it's never explained where this comes from
 - [ ] **The dress**
-	- [ ] #🗝️ Have Esther make it custom for you after you build her her own tailor shop
+	- [ ] #🗝️ Talk to Esther about making a custom dress for your wife
+		- [ ] Build a tailor shop for her
+			- [ ] Bring her the materials and wait for it to be done

 ## Notes
 The game is split into 10 quests, each corresponding to a component of the machine that you must find or create.
 Each quest contains several tasks, some of which are optional, one of which leads to receiving the component.
 The task which leads to collecting a component will be labeled with the #🗝️ tag.